Brian O'Donnell: Managerial & coaching career

-Bournemouth Poppies managed to avoid relegation following O'Donnell's arrival, despite a points deduction placed on the club.
+Bournemouth Poppies managed to avoid relegation following O'Donnell's arrival, despite a points deduction placed on the club due to mismanagement of finances by the board.
 In June 2001 amid a mass resignation of the Poppies executive committee, and after steering the club to a comfortable mid-table finish, O'Donnell left and in January the following year took over as manager of Poole Town finishing 5th in the Hampshire Premier League.

 However, he left Poole in August 2002.